-Forty-nine faculty members at the University of Wisconsin-Madison serve as trainers in the Interdepartmental Graduate Program in Nutritional Sciences.
+Forty-eight faculty members at the University of Wisconsin-Madison serve as trainers in the Interdepartmental Graduate Program in Nutritional Sciences.
 To search for faculty in a specific emphasis group, please select one of the following options: Biochemical and Molecular Nutrition, Human Nutrition, and Animal Nutrition.

 Rozalyn Anderson, Assistant Professor, Ph.D., 2000 Nutrient sensitive regulatory pathways in aging and age-associated disease.